vwochnik/jekyll-language-plugin/README.md

 Similar to pages, posts can also have the `languages` or `language` keys as well as the `subset` key in its YAML front-matter.
 You can use all supported liquid tags and filters to translate posts but you can also create multiple posts, one for each language.

+It is recommended not to make excessive use of the liquid tags in posts but instead create a post for each translation.

 ## Liquid tags

 Currently, there are two liquid tags provided by this plugin.